 - Order an appraisal.
 Finalize your loan amount by ordering an appraisal on your desired property.

 - Maintain communication with your contractor and lender.
-When the loan is approved and you've closed on your property, the construction timeline begins and you'll want to make sure to maintain communication with the contractor and your lender to ensure that site inspections and payments are being handled throughout each completed milestone.
+When the loan is approved and you've closed on your property, the construction timeline begins.
+You'll want to make sure to maintain communication with the contractor and your lender.
+Ensure that site inspections and payments are happening throughout each milestone the contractor completes.
 At the end of the timeline, you'll be move-in ready and able to enjoy living in your dream home.